bitovi/hatchify/README.md

     "start:backend": "node dist/backend/backend/index.js"
     ```

-8. Create a “backend” directory at the root, this is where we will put
+8. Create a “backend” directory at the root.
+This is where we will put
     our backend code:

     ```bash